-Visual Arts Portfolio
+Submit Your Visual Arts Portfolio

-Portfolio Requirements + Details
+Portfolio Requirements + Guidelines

 After completing the application process, final placement into any of the Visual Art programs is by review of your application materials by the chair of the department to which you are applying.
-Studio credits completed at other colleges will be evaluated for transfer credit by the Registrar’s office.
+Studio credits completed at other colleges will be evaluated for transfer credit by the Registrar’s Office.
 Placement in the department will be determined by the department chair.